DairyNZ ensures Taranaki has access to targeted and regionally relevant research by funding and supporting research led by Dairy Trust Taranaki (DTT).

 About Dairy Trust Taranaki

-DTT was established in late 2016 to oversee dairy industry research in the region and brings together three existing entities – the incorporated society which operated the Stratford Demonstration Farm; the trust which operated the Waimate West Demonstration Farm; and the Taranaki Agricultural Research Trust which leases a commercial farm and the 110 effective hectare Westpac Taranaki Agricultural Research Station.
-In total the four farms will operate over 408ha and milk 1240 cows.
+DTT was established in late 2016 to oversee dairy industry research in the region and brings together three existing entities – the incorporated society which operated the Stratford Demonstration Farm; the trust which operated the Waimate West Demonstration Farm; and the Taranaki Agricultural Research Trust which leased a commercial farm and the 110-effective hectare Westpac Taranaki Agricultural Research Station (now DTT Gibson).

-The Trust is made up of local dairy farmers, rural professionals and representatives from DairyNZ, Fonterra and local and regional councils.
+The Trust is made up of local dairy farmers, rural professionals, and representatives from DairyNZ, Fonterra, and local and regional councils.

 Like other regions, Dairy Trust Taranaki (DTT) research programs are partially funded by DairyNZ, and scientists are assigned to assist the Trust in the execution and publication of those trials.
 In that connection, Chris Glassey fulfils the role of Taranaki regional scientist.
 Post-Graduate students, in conjunction with Massey University, are also involved with some projects.
 The projects fit under the theme of future farming for families, and focus on major issues relevant to Taranaki farmers, particularly environmental.

 These are important issues and have a wider national application.
 DairyNZ has supported DTT to help ensure these projects answer local questions, demonstrate important principles, and contribute to the national pool of scientific knowledge.